 - Finally, Dr. Herrington will attach your dental crown, bridge, or implant-supported denture to the abutment and shape and polish as needed.

 After Dr. Herrington completes the implant placement procedure, you can eat, drink, and speak as you normally would.
-Caring for your new implant and crown is just as simple as caring for your natural teeth: twice daily cleanings at home, with routine dental cleanings and check-ups twice a year.
+Caring for your new implant and crown is just as simple as caring for your natural teeth.

 Recovery and Aftercare Tips

-- Use caution around the surgical site; your gum tissue will be sore and tender for the first few days.
+- Use caution around the surgical site, since your gum tissue will be sore and tender for the first few days.

-- You may also experience sore or tight jaw and facial muscles.
-This is normal, since the mouth must remain open for an extended period of time during the placement surgery.
-Take any prescribed pain medication from Dr. Herrington as needed, or use over-the-counter pain medication such as ibuprofen, as needed.
+- You may experience sore or tight jaw and facial muscles.
+This is normal, since the mouth must remain open for an extended period of time during surgery.
+Patients can take prescribed pain medication from Dr. Herrington, or use over-the-counter pain medication such as ibuprofen, as needed.

 - While it is normal for small amounts of blood to appear in the mouth during the first few days of recovery, if you ever experience severe bleeding or pain, contact our office right away.

-- The first couple days of recovery can be key to a successful implant placement, so take it easy.
-Do not lift anything heavy, run, exercise or bend over for the first 48 hours.
+- The first couple days of recovery can be key to successful implant placement.
+Patients should not lift anything heavy, run, exercise or bend over for the first 48 hours.